 Yes, you can get compensation to cover your medical bills, lost wages, and other losses after a car accident.
 You may be able to file a claim under your insurance as well as that of the at-fault driver.

 David I. Fuchs, Injury & Accident Lawyer, P.A., has more than 30 years of experience helping accident victims like you.
-He will help you file a claim and get the money you need to cover your damages.
+Our experienced Fort Lauderdale car accident lawyers will help you file a claim and get the money you need to cover your damages.

 You can get financial compensation for losses, such as wage loss and medical costs, from anyone liable for your damages.
 Financial liability is not necessarily the same as fault; a person or company may be financially liable if they are obligated to pay you money.